Sabicool/Medicine/01 Disciplines/Anaesthetics/Topics/Mechanical Ventilation.md

 	- P: Pneumothorax; check for any signs of decreased breath soudns or chest asymmetry
 	- E: Equipment failure; rarely ventilator malfunction can be the cause of the alarm, if this is suspected disconnect the patient from the ventilator and try BVM ventilation
 	- S: Stacked breathing (auto-PEEP); check for signs of increased work of breathing or decreased tidal volume

+# Troubleshooting Ventilator Alarms
+Ventilation alarms should be treated with great attention (often demanding the same attention as a code blue).

 ![[Pasted image 20260331214059.png]]